ProvableHQ/leo.nix/README.md

-# provable.nix
+# leo.nix

-A Nix flake for the Provable ecosystem, currently focused on leo.
+A Nix flake for the Leo language.

 *Supports Linux & macOS.*